-• Fund Capacity
+Fund Capacity

-The 2020 STIP Fund Estimate identifies net new capacity only in the two years added to the STIP, FY 2023-24 and FY 2024-25.
+The 2024 STIP Fund Estimate (FE) identifies net new capacity only in the two years added to the STIP, FY 2027-28 and FY 2028-29.
 No new capacity is identified for the first three years.
-Due to the lack of new capacity in the early years of the STIP, projects with cost increases that are currently programmed in the first three years of the STIP may be delayed to the last two years of the STIP.
+The FE identifies sufficient capacity to meet existing programming commitments in the first three years of the 2024 STIP (2024-25 through 2026-27).
+Due to the lack of new capacity in the early years of the STIP, counties with cost increases that want to program additional STIP funds in the first three years would need to identify another project in the early years to delay.
+If the county does not identify another project with commensurate programming to delay, the original project may be delayed to the last two years of the STIP.

-• Uncommitted funding for STIP projects
+Uncommitted Funding for STIP Projects

-The CTC will consider programming projects with uncommitted funds only from the Local Partnership Program, Solutions for Congested Corridors Program, and Trade Corridors Enhancement Program provided that the uncommitted funding is secured within six months of the adoption of these programs.
+The CTC will again consider programming projects with uncommitted funds only from the Local Partnership Program, Solutions for Congested Corridors Program, and Trade Corridors Enhancement Program, provided that the uncommitted funding is secured within six months of the adoption of these programs.
 If the funding commitment from these programs, or alternative funding, is not secured by the established date, a STIP amendment will be required to delete or substitute the project for a project with a full funding plan commitment.